Signed in as:

 The only thing I love more than truffle butter and the burnt ends of a pork butt are words.
 Long before I became a chef, I was (and am) a writer and food is my love language.

 Appalachian cuisine is more than just food.
-I's a testament to a way of life, a connection to the land, and a celebration of resourcefulness.
+It's a testament to a way of life, a connection to the land, and a celebration of resourcefulness.
 By exploring these recipes and stories, we're not just excavating the past or gettin' some good eatin', but honoring the traditions, people, agricultural practices and histories that have shaped our region and our lives.

 Seasonality and sustainability